• Skip to primary navigation

 To make this recipe, add all the ingredients into a big bowl and mix together.

-I personally like to first add the oats, flax, protein powder, cinnamon, and kosher salt.
+I personally like to first add oats, flax, protein powder, cinnamon, and kosher salt.
 Give the ingredients a swirl.

 Then, I add in the chocolate chips and dried cranberries and give it another mix.